-- 18 spears asparagus approx, around 1/2 a bundle
+- 18 spears asparagus approx, around ½ a bundle

-- 1/4 tsp salt approx, to taste
+- ¼ teaspoon salt approx, to taste

-- 1/4 tsp pepper approx, to taste
+- ¼ teaspoon pepper approx, to taste

-- 1 tbsp olive oil approx
+- 1 tablespoon olive oil approx

-- 2 tbsp parmesan grated, approx
+- 2 tablespoon parmesan grated, approx

-Preheat the oven to 400F/200C.
+- Preheat the oven to 400F/200C.

-Snap the bottom off each asparagus spear and toss them in a roasting pan with the salt, pepper and olive oil.
+- Snap the bottom off each asparagus spear and toss them in a roasting pan with the salt, pepper and olive oil.
 Try to have them in a single layer in the dish.

-Roast for approximately 15-18 minutes until the asparagus is just about tender.
+- Roast for approximately 15-18 minutes until the asparagus is just about tender.

-Remove the dish from the oven and sprinkle the grated parmesan over the top.
+- Remove the dish from the oven and sprinkle the grated parmesan over the top.
 You should have a thin layer over it all.
 Put it back in the oven for another 2-3 minutes until the cheese has melted and the asparagus is tender.